Concussion grading systems

+Uses

 The systems are widely used to determine when it is safe to allow an athlete to return to competition.
 Concern exists that multiple concussions received in a short time may present an added danger, since an initial concussion may leave the brain in a vulnerable state for a time.
 Injured athletes are prohibited from returning to play before they are symptom-free during rest and exertion and their neuropsychological tests are normal again, in order to avoid a risk of cumulative effects such as decline in mental function and second-impact syndrome, which may occur on very rare occasions after a concussion that occurs before the symptoms from another concussion have resolved.

 It is estimated that over 40% of high school athletes return to action prematurely and over 40,000 youth concussions occur annually.
 Concussions account for nearly 10% of sport injuries, and are the second leading cause of brain injury for young people ages 15–24.